 Marie Rougie earned her Master degree in Pharmacology from University of Strasbourg in France in 2007.
 She previously gained a lot of experiences in using microscopy and maintaining mouse colonies.
 She joined Philpot lab as a research technician in 2015.
 Her work focuses on molecular aspects of research such as immunohistochemistry and western blot.
+Also, she has been working on the IMPG2 project.
 Outside of the lab, she enjoys rock climbing.

 Courtney Thaxton, Ph.D. – Biocurator, Berg Lab at UNC